 Ray "Bill" and Roy "Buck" Douglas look like brothers in the two photos we have seen of them (in 1945 or 1946, they were members of a Bill Martin band, as can be seen on our Hy-Tone page).
 Their names suggest they were identical twins, though this needs to be confirmed.
 They were based in Kansas City before coming to Chicago; a 1939 photo, taken at Club Reno in KC, shows both Douglas brothers on the bandstand with three other KC-based musicians who migrated to Chicago during World War II: Bill Searcy, Lowell Pointer, and Bill Martin.
 Searcy and Pointer would work for a time with Tom Archia; Bill Martin enjoyed several years of steady employment as a bandleader, turning out four singles for Hy-Tone and later recording for the Decca subsidiary Coral.

 Buck, a tenor saxophonist in the Coleman Hawkins tradition, had acquired a little recording experience before Opera started up.
 He had cut for Hy-Tone on Bill Martin's two sessions in May and September 1946, and for RCA Victor in a New Orleans-style band led by trombonist Preston Jackson (October 31, 1946).
 In September 1948 or February 1949, he would cut four sides for the Square Deal label, a tiny enterprise of which he was part-owner (see Appendix A).

 Local 208's contract lists show Bill Douglas as the bandleader in the clubs during this period.
 So far as we know, this session was marked the first appearance on record for Bill's reedy Swing-era clarinet.

 Byllye Williams (voc, p) with Adam Lambert (eg); Sylvester Hickman (b).

 United Broadcasting Studio, Chicago, prob. late 1947

-Like the previous release, this record was probably recorded before the ban kicked in.
+Like the previous release, this record was most likely recorded before the ban kicked in.
 Chris Bentley in Blues & Rhythm described "The New Bleeding Hearted Blues" as "passable small combo blues of the sort cut by Mayo Williams immediately post WW II," and dismissed "Daddy Please Do" as a song in the Billie Holiday vein.
 (Now that we've heard it, we can agree with Bentley about the Billie Holiday influence without sharing his dismissiveness.)